AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/sign-with-a-digital-signature.md

 # Sign a document Using a Digital Signature

-Learn how to sign a document with a cloud based digital signature - a type of electronic signature that enforces the authentication of the signer based on digital certificates by trusted third parties.
+In this video tutorial you'll learn how to sign a document using a cloud-based digital signature.
+Digital signatures are a type of electronic signature that enforces the authentication of the signer based on digital certificates issued by trusted third parties.

 >[!VIDEO](https://video.tv.adobe.com/v/19638?hidetitle=true)